These important seed grants pave the way for new, innovative research to investigate fibrous dysplasia and McCune-Albright syndrome (FD/MAS).

 Every year the University of Pennsylvania Orphan Disease Center (ODC) provides one-year grants to support research related to a rare disease that is represented in its Million Dollar Bike Ride (MDBR).
 Team FD/MAS has been participating in the MDBR since 2015.
 These important seed grants pave the way for new, innovative research to investigate fibrous dysplasia and McCune-Albright syndrome (FD/MAS).
 The number of awards and dollar amounts vary per disease based on fundraising totals by each disease team.
 Currently, the ODC matches up to $30,000 that any team raises for the MDBR, as long as it raises at least $20,000.
 Each dollar donated to the MDBR grants goes directly to FD/MAS research.

 In this unusual year — with an all “virtual” event — Team FD/MAS led by Team Captain Cindi Brandt Levin, along with the ODC matching funds, raised more than $60,000 to support FD/MAS research.
 As part of this campaign, Team FD/MAS raised an additional $5,000 directly for the FDF to support the organization’s research initiatives.
 Team FD/MAS was especially grateful to Aurélie Lagneau and Association MASFD out of France, which donated $20,000 to launch the campaign, and to Dr. Andrew Shenker from our Scientific Advisory Council, who also raised over $7,000.
-The winner of the grant will be announced this winter.
+Overall, Team FD/MAS was able to award one grant of $66,263 to:

 Dr. Yingzi Yang, PhD, Harvard School of Dental Medicine.
 Dr. Yang’s proposal, Mechanistic and Therapeutic Studies of Fibrous Dysplasia Craniofacial Defects, will focus on craniofacial fibrous dysplasia.
 Her project aimed to find a way to reduce fibrotic overgrowth and promote normal craniofacial/maxillary bone ossification.